How revenue recognition, PCA and FAE work

 Revenu reconnu = Montant de labonnement(Jours de service dans le mois / Nombre total de jours dans le mois)Revenu reconnu = Montant de l’abonnement * (Jours de service dans le mois / Nombre total de jours dans le mois)

-Note : Any one-time invoice does not generate DRC and ARB; only subscription invoices contribute to them.
+Note : Any one-time invoice does not generate PCA and FAE; only subscription invoices contribute to them.

 CONDITIONS